-Many gym members are quite happy working independently and don't want to engage a personal trainer.
-However, this can lead to issues as they may have an incorrect technique which could lead to an injury or simply a lack of benefit.
+Many gym members are quite happy working independently and do not want to engage a personal trainer.
+However this can lead to issues for the person exercising.
+They may be using an incorrect technique which could lead to an injury or simply a lack of benefit.
 They also may not fully understand how to set up and use some pieces of equipment.

-Having suitably qualified staff available within the fitness centre to assist members where necessary, provides a great benefit to members working independently.
+Having suitably qualified staff available within the fitness centre to assist members where necessary provides a great benefit to members working independently.
 It would also mean the centre will know their members are exercising safely.
 Having staff at reception that can assist when asked doesn't fully meet this need.
-It's advisable to have assigned staff members walking around the fitness centre, so they're visible and approachable for those exercising.
+It's advisable to have assigned staff members walking around the fitness centre so they are visible and approachable for those exercising.